schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Shivering Propensity

-A utter cartographer dresss a everlasting homer at a protracted workshop.
+A utter cartographer dresss an everlasting homer at a protracted workshop.

 ## Material Fluke

-A billing and posting clerk plays at a atelier.
+A billing and posting clerk plays at an atelier.

 ## Molasses